Cobalt-chrome

 Cobalt-chrome or cobalt-chromium (CoCr) is a metal alloy of cobalt and chromium.
 Cobalt-chrome has a very high specific strength and is commonly used in gas turbines, dental implants, and orthopedic implants.

+The cast form of the Co-28Cr-6Mo alloy is specified in ASTM F75, while the wrought form used for higher-strength implant components is covered by ASTM F1537 and the equivalent ISO 5832-12.
+The manufacturing route strongly influences the alloy's microstructure and, in turn, its corrosion resistance and biocompatibility: casting produces a relatively coarse carbide network, whereas wrought, powder-metallurgy and additive-manufacturing processes yield finer and more uniformly distributed carbides, which have been associated with improved corrosion behaviour in the physiological environment.

 History

 Co-Cr alloy was first discovered by Elwood Haynes in the early 1900s by fusing cobalt and chromium.
 The alloy was first discovered with many other elements such as tungsten and molybdenum in it.
 Haynes reported his alloy was capable of resisting oxidation and corrosive fumes and exhibited no visible sign of tarnish even when subjecting the alloy to boiling nitric acid.
 Under the name Stellite, Co-Cr alloy has been used in various fields where high wear-resistance was needed including aerospace industry, cutlery, bearings, and blades.

 Co-Cr alloy started receiving more attention as its biomedical application was found.
 In the 20th century, the alloy was first used in medical tool manufacturing, and in 1960, the first Co-Cr prosthetic heart valve was implanted, which happened to last over 30 years showing its high wear-resistance.
 Recently, due to excellent resistant properties, biocompatibility, high melting points, and incredible strength at high temperatures, Co-Cr alloy is used for the manufacture of many artificial joints including hips and knees, dental partial bridge work, gas turbines, and many others.